Mahmoud-Mamdouh-Abdullah/Mahmoud-Mamdouh-Abdullah/README.md

 - 👋 Hi, I’m @Mahmoud-Mamdouh-Abdullah
 - 👀 I’m interested in Backend Development using NodeJS.
-- 🌱 I’m currently learning Advanced FullStack Development from Udacity.
+- 🌱 I’m currently a Backend Developement Intern in Trufla Technology.
 - 💞️ I’m Seeking for a Job as a Software Engineer in a growth-oriented company where I can use my skills to the advantage of the company.
 - 📫 How to reach me ...
   - email : mahmoud.khalil1072@gmail.com